jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

 {% asset_img JorgePersonalBlogTerraformModulesDependencies.png AWS Personal Blog Architecture %}
 From the image you can see how I have abstracted the modules that are reusable to a terraform modules repository in order to reuse as much code as possible (following the ubiquitous DRY principle!).
 A very good practice is to reuse third party repositories and modules that you trust.
 In my case I have found that the repositories and modules maintained by cloudposse on github to be very mature and as an example in this case I am using a very simple of their modules (https://github.com/cloudposse/terraform-null-label) for overall consistency in my tags.
 You can also notice that the dependencies between the staging and production environment are not exactly the same as for my production environment I am using a CDN but for my staging environment I thought that this was an overkill and decided to only use an S3 public bucket.

-So the steps for the creation of the prod terraform environment are the following:
+The steps for the creation of the prod terraform environment are the following:

 1. Purchase a cool domain name for your blogging website.
 This is a manual process and since for this guide we're using AWS the ideal is to purchase your domain name within AWS from route53.
 There's also the option of transferring the domain registration into route 53.
 More detailed instructions can be found here:
     - New domain registration in Route53:  https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html